-Country Reaction from Permanent Representatives to the TDIP invitation for cooperation (Chairman's letter of 22.02.2006) Meetings Declinations to requests for meetings?
-Useful elements provided to the TDIP Austria In reply general cooperation with the TDIP was declared.
+Country Reaction from Permaneut Representatives to the TDIP invitation for cooperation (Chairman's letter of 22.02.2006) Meetings Declinations to requests for meetings Useful elements provided to the TDIP Austria In reply general cooperation with the TDIP was declared.
 None Ursula PLASSNIK, Minister for Foreign Affairs None Belgium No written reaction No request for a meeting N/A Belgian authorities provided logistical support for facilitating the movements of TDIP invitees.
 Bulgaria No written reaction No request for a meeting N/A None Croatia No written reaction No request for a meeting N/A None Cyprus In reply, an information that the invitation was received.
 No request for a meeting N/A None Czech Republic No written reaction No request for a meeting N/A None Denmark In reply general cooperation with the TDIP was declared.
-None Fleming HANSEN, Minister of Transportation • A copy of Government's reply to Council of Europe was sent, • A copy of detailed dossier prepared for the Danish Parliament with large amount of technical data about flights was provided by Government to the TDIP.
+None Fleming HANSEN, Minister of Transportation A copy of Government's reply to Council of Europe was sent, A copy of detailed dossier prepared for the Danish Parliament with large amount of technical data about flights was provided by Government to the TDIP.

-&lt;sup>1 Please refer for more details to annex 2 of the Explanatory Statement Please refer for more details to annex 4 of the Explanatory Statement TDIP Secretariat received a copy of a letter dated 10.03.2006 of Foreign Minister De Gucht to other Ministers concerned and to Parliament requesting cooperation with TDIP
+Please refer for more details to annex 2 of the Explanatory Statement Please refer for more details to annex 4 of the Explanatory Statement TDIP Secretariat received a copy of a letter dated 10.03.2006 of Foreign Minister De Gucht to other Ministers concerned and to Parliament requesting cooperation with TDIP

-Country Reaction to the TDIP invitation for cooperation (Chairman's letter of 22.02.2006) Meetings Declinations to requests for meetings Useful elements provided to the TDIP Estonia No written reaction No request for a meeting N/A None Finland No written reaction No request for a meeting N/A None France In reply general cooperation with the TDIP was declared.
-No request for a meeting N/A None Germany No written reaction None Frank-Walter STEINMEIER, Minister for Foreign Affairs None Klaus-Dieter FRITSCHE, Coordinator of Intelligence Services Ernst UHRLAU , President of BND Greece In reply: No request for a meeting N/A • A copy of Government's reply to Council of Europe was sent, TDIP was declared, After a request of the TDIP, Government provided transcripts of parliamentary A brief summary of national investigation was provided. provides and a brief summary of activities and a brief summary of preliminary investigations of "the Pakistani case" (17.11.2006).
+Country Reaction to the TDIP invitation for cooperation (Chairman's letter of 22.02.2006) Meetings Declinations to requests for meetings • Useful elements provided to the TDIP Estonia No written reaction No request for a meeting N/A None Finland No written reaction No request for a meeting N/A None France In reply general cooperation with the TDIP was declared.
+No request for a meeting N/A None Germany No written reaction None Frank-Walter STEINMEIER, Minister for Foreign Affairs Klaus-Dieter FRITSCHE, Coordinator of Intelligence Services Ernst UHRLAU , President of BND None Greece In reply: • General cooperation with the TDIP was declared, • A brief summary of national investigation was provided.
+No request for a meeting N/A A copy of Government's reply to Council of Europe was sent, After a request of the TDIP, Government provided transcripts of parliamentary activities and a brief summary of preliminary investigations of "the Pakistani case" (17.11.2006).